w3c/wai-about-wai/_about/projects/wai-guide/index.md

 -   Provide authoritative implementation guidance and training, thereby growing capacities of available accessibility experts;
 -   Accelerate tooling support for accessible content authoring, thereby making it more cost efficient to create accessible content;
--   Identify and address gaps in accessibility standardisation, thereby increasing the coverage of digital accessibility requirements.
+-   Identify and address gaps in accessibility standardization, thereby increasing the coverage of digital accessibility requirements.

 WAI-Guide achieves this by conducting its work as an integral part of the vendor-neutral environment of the World Wide Web Consortium (W3C).
-WAI-Guide draws together expertise from industry, end-user representation, public bodies, research, and other fields, to develop core accessibility solutions that are internationally consensed and recognised as authoritative references.
+WAI-Guide draws together expertise from industry, end-user representation, public bodies, research, and other fields, to develop core accessibility solutions that are internationally consensed and recognized as authoritative references.

 See [project deliverables](#deliverables) above and contact [Shadi Abou-Zahra {% include_cached different.html %}](http://www.w3.org/People/shadi/) (Scientific Coordinator) for more information.